 In the 4 years following my diagnosis, my situation has changed.
 I have settled enough to have a support network now moving forward, and my own business to work around my health rather than struggle to fit my health around the demands of a job.
 The fear of what happens next hasn’t disappeared completely, but it seems less daunting, as living with the conditions and its demands have become settled too.
 I do not know what my future holds, but so far I have been lucky enough to achieve a lot despite the hardships of the circumstances of a chronic illness, and the practical difficulties that come with being an expat, and that’s all I could ask for, really.

-Thank you Alessia for sharing your chronic illness story and if you liked this blog you can find her at http://www.theblondpond.com/ and she will soon launch her business at www.laurelandyew.
-If you are on Twitter, Pinterest or Instagram you can also follow her @theblondpond.
-I hope you all enjoyed this post and if you have any questions feel free to leave them in this post or reach out to Alessia on her blog!
+Thank you Alessia for sharing your chronic illness story and if you liked this post feel free to reach out to Alessia on Twitter or Instagram @theblondspond.
+I hope you all enjoyed this post and if you have any questions feel free to comment and I will do my best to answer.

 Sharing Is Caring And If You Liked This Post You Can Pin It Here!